phetsims/phet-info/doc/phet-software-design-patterns.md

   }
 ```

 If you come across conditional declarations like the one above, this module is most likely utilized in both client sided and server sided code.
 The difference in the declaration is needed due to limitations by RequireJS.
+This is also referred to as a [Universal Module Definition](https://www.davidbcalhoun.com/2014/what-is-amd-commonjs-and-umd/) and is compatible with both CommonJS and RequireJS.

+Lastly, there is a pattern used for PhET-io wrappers that gets away from the RequireJS overhead.

 ----

-#### Modules types:
+#### Module catagories:

 JS doesn’t support strict typing so we categorize our module require statements into sections such as modules, strings, images, sound, phet-io, etc. This is an organizational practice for readability and is documented as such.

-Specific support for types that need plugins follow the RequireJS API as described in its [documentation](https://requirejs.org/docs/plugins.html#api)
+Specific support for catagories that need plugins follow the RequireJS API as described in its [documentation](https://requirejs.org/docs/plugins.html#api)
 ```js
   // strings
   var modelString = require( 'string!GRAVITY_AND_ORBITS/model' );